nomadicGopher/Sandbox/go/HELP.md

 If the test suite contains benchmarks, you can run these with the `--bench` and `--benchmem`
 flags:

-    go test -v --bench . --benchmem
+`go test -v --bench . --benchmem`

 Keep in mind that each reviewer will run benchmarks on a different machine, with different specs, so the results from these benchmark tests may vary.

 ## Submitting your solution

-You can submit your solution using the `exercism submit lasagna.go` command.
+You can submit your solution using the `exercism submit {solution}.go` command.
 This command will upload your solution to the Exercism website and print the solution page's URL.

 It's possible to submit an incomplete solution which allows you to: